wokast/RePrimAnd/_sources/ns_seqs_files.rst.txt

 To load sequences or branches, use :cpp:func:`~EOS_Toolkit::load_star_seq` or :cpp:func:`~EOS_Toolkit::load_star_branch`, respectively.
+Besides the file path, one has to specify the (geometric) units in which the sequence or branch should be represented.
+Note the units specified while loading do not need to match those used while saving.

 The following example demonstrates basic use of stable TOV branches.